power-cosmic/cosc671_oodbms_project/README.md

 where h.game.developer = 'Power Cosmic';

 select p.poster.username
-where p in (select f.posts
+from p in ( select f.posts
             from f in ForumThreads
             where f.title = 'Start Here');

+select ph.player.username
+from ph in PlayHistories
+where ph.name.title = 'Fonkey Mong';

 ```

 ## License